AustinLowey/personal-finance-projections-and-tracking/README.md

 5) 2 more columns are calculated across the whole dataframe using vectorized operations: (1) Total of all bank balances - Total of all credit card statement balances, and (2) Total of all bank balances - Total of all credit card total (i.e., not just statement) balances.

-### Output: Future Cash Flow Projection Across Next 3 Months
+### Output - Future Cash Flow Projection Across Next 3 Months:
 <img src="assets/img/cash-flow-projection1.png"><br>
 <img src="assets/img/cash-flow-projection2.png"><br>
 <img src="assets/img/cash-flow-projection3.png"><br>